|

 To display text in many different alphabets on one web page (e.g. Languages A-Z), we use Unicode, even though Unicode can create display problems for some computer systems.
 This web page offers solutions for those problems.

-It may be that to "see" everything correctly on our Unicode pages, you only need to download and install Internet Explorer (unless you already have it) and at most, one font.
+It may be that to "see" everything correctly on our Unicode pages, you only need to upgrade your browser and install, at most, one font, Code2000.
 Basically, you need:

 - a Unicode compatible operating system (see Assistance: Introduction);